Nutty

 In a nutshell

 Saving for your first home can seem like an impossible task.
 But with a Lifetime ISA, you can hit your savings goal a lot quicker thanks to a 25% government bonus on money you put in each year.
-You could use a LISA for a little extra for later in life too.
+The limit on a LISA is £4,000 per year (which is part of your overall ISA limit of £20,000).
+You could use a LISA for later in life too.

 You might know that an ISA is an Individual Savings Account (and if you want to know more, check out our ISA guide).
 But what is a Lifetime ISA?